Ingoma!:

 A JOYOUS EXPLOSION OF DRUM, DANCE AND SONG FROM THE INTERNATIONALLY ACCLAIMED INGOMA NSHYA: THE WOMEN DRUMMERS OF RWANDA

-In Rwanda, the word for “power” is the same as the word for “drum”.
-This is a story of a group of women joyously, and with determination, discovering their power - and becoming some the best drummers in the world.
+In Rwanda, the word for “power” is the same as the word for “drum”: "ingoma".
+This show features the music of a group of women who joyously, and with determination, discovered their own power – and became some of the best drummers in the world.

 The Project